 The Park District makes every effort to ensure employees are paid correctly.
 Occasionally, however, unintentional errors happen.
 Mistakes brought to our attention will be promptly corrected.
-Please review your pay stub upon receipt to ensure it is accurate and if you believe your wages have been subject to any improper deductions or your pay does not accurately reflect all hours worked, the employee should promptly bring the discrepancy to the attention of the Superintendent of Finance and Personnel so that corrections may be made as quickly as possible.
+Please review your pay stub upon receipt to ensure it is accurate and if you believe your wages have been subject to any improper deductions or your pay does not accurately reflect all hours worked, the employee should promptly bring the discrepancy to the attention of the Director of Finance and Personnel so that corrections may be made as quickly as possible.
+Once legitimate underpayments are identified, they will be corrected in the next regular paycheck.
+Overpayments will also be corrected in the next regular paycheck unless this presents a burden to the employee (where there is a substantial amount owed).
+In that case, the Park District will attempt to arrange a schedule of repayments with the employee to minimize the inconvenience to all involved.